ashtokalo/yii2-adminlte/readme.md

 ## Quick start

-There are multiple ways to install the module, but composer from repository would be preferred one until any stable release ready:
+There are multiple ways to install the module, but composer from repository would be preferred:

-    composer config repositories.repo-name vcs https://github.com/ashtokalo/yii2-adminlte
     composer require ashtokalo\yii2-adminlte

 Assume you already have Yii2 application, so the only changes you need are: